ritvikindupuri/GlyphBreaker/README.md

 ## Key Features

 -   **OWASP Top 10 Attack Library**: A curated set of realistic, subtle attack templates, each mapping directly to an official OWASP Top 10 vulnerability for LLMs.
+-   **Custom Attack Templates**: Define, save, and reuse your own attack scenarios directly within the UI to tailor testing to your specific needs.
 -   **Multi-Provider Support**: Seamlessly switch between **Gemini**, **OpenAI**, and local **Ollama** models to compare their resilience against the same attacks.
-- **Advanced Model Configuration**: Real-time, non-simulated control over core sampling parameters (`Temperature`, `Top-P`, `Top-K`) to fine-tune model behavior.
+-   **Advanced Model Configuration**: Real-time control over core sampling parameters (`Temperature`, `Top-P`, `Top-K`) to fine-tune model behavior.
-- **Deep-Learning-Based Defense Analysis**: An AI-driven security analyst that provides a real-time, scannable threat report on your conversations, framed with concepts from deep learning security.
+-   **Deep-Learning-Based Defense Analysis**: An AI-driven security analyst that provides a real-time threat report on your conversations, framed with concepts from deep learning security.
 -   **Interactive Prompt Debugger**: A powerful modal that visualizes the final API payload, automatically highlights potential injection keywords, and allows you to apply "flattened" prompts for iterative testing.
+-   **Secure Input Handling**: User prompts are automatically sanitized to strip potential HTML and script tags before processing, providing a crucial layer of defense-in-depth.
 -   **Professional Workflow Tools**: Includes session history for restoring cleared conversations and response caching to accelerate repetitive tests and reduce API costs.

 ---